White House: Improved surveillance caught Chinese balloon

 Separately, White House National Security Council spokesman John Kirby told reporters on Monday that the U.S. military has begun collecting debris from the balloon.

-He also confirmed that the White House has offered to brief key officials from the Trump administration but declined to name any that have been briefed.
+He also confirmed that the White House has offered to brief key officials from the Trump administration, but said briefings have yet to take place.

 Kirby firmly rejected Beijing’s claim that the U.S. violated international law by shooting down the balloon.